open-metabridge-foundation/protocol/rfc/metabridge-protocol.md

 # Protocol/Smartcontract endpoints
-This section describes the fixed endpoints that any smartcontract intending to follow the protocol should at least have.
+This section describes the interfaces that every smart contract has to implement (at minimum) to be in line with the protocol specification.

 ## Query identifier